23/glue/README.md

 In this case our application name is `player` and the core glue object is `Player.
 We will load a few dependencies from either local files or URLs.
 The bootstrap module is `design` — and `design`, `core`, `analytics` and `info` will all be available to load.

+Building uses `cssmin` and `jsmin` to optionally minify, well, css and js code.
+To have these dependencies in place, install:

+    npm i cssmin -g
+    npm i jsmin -g

 To build the application, place all modules in folder with `src/` and then run:

      ../glue/build.tcl manifest.json